LucaMaccarini/InstaMacBot/README.md

   #### SSSBot (Abstract class, implemets StartStopBot):
   >rappresents a status bot or StartStopBot with status is_running
   >
-  the other entities are class that extends SSSbot: implements the bot behavior
+  the other entities are classes that extend SSSbot: implement the bot behavior

   ### Classes Diagram
   (is an svg open in your browser for a better view)